 If you found this post interesting, you’ll probably enjoy our round-up of genericized brands, primarily due to digital-use needs.
 You might also be looking for tips on using the pen tool in Adobe Illustrator.

-Plus, every logo winds up existing in a PowerPOint document.
+Plus, every logo eventually winds up existing in a PowerPoint document.
 Make sure logos look crisp in PowerPoint with this tip!